 Thanks!
 Now check your email.
 We’ve send your copy there

-With easy onboarding, this online knowledge base is suitable for a novice user.
-The system interface is simple as well as its functionality and pricing.
+With easy onboarding, this online knowledge base is suitable for a novice users.
+The system interface is simple, as well as its functionality and pricing.

 Do you remember WordPress editor?
 HelpSite knowledge base has the same.
 Standard editing tools for content formatting and inserting: